 We are talking about the ones that Bit lets you create!
 On Bit, you can create wonderfully designed tables with the click of a button.
 The colors of the table automatically change based on the colors of your document’s theme! 😎

-Just how you can’t build a great building without a solid foundation, you can’t get started on a design project without a design brief.
+Just as you can’t build a great building without a solid foundation, you can’t get started on a design project without a design brief.
 Trust us, it’ll save you from a lot of hassle in the future.

 So, sign up on Bit.ai today and experience its greatness!
-If you’ve any questions or suggestions, hit us up on Twitter @bit_docs and we’d get back to you.
+If you’ve any questions or suggestions, hit us up on Twitter at @bit_docs and we’d get back to you.
 Cheers!

 Bit.ai is the essential next-gen workplace and document collaboration platform. that helps teams share knowledge by connecting any type of digital content.
 With this intuitive, cloud-based solution, anyone can work visually and collaborate in real-time while creating internal notes, team projects, knowledge bases, client-facing content, and more.